What to do?

 Police sometimes need to become involved in sexting cases where taking or sharing sexual images of someone under 18 may be treated as the production and/or distribution of child sexual abuse material, also known as ‘child pornography’.

 Creating, possessing or sharing nude images of people under 18 may be a crime, even if it’s a nude selfie.
-Find out more about the law at Youth Law Australia.
+For information about relevant laws in Australia, visit Youth Law Australia.

 Be mindful that possessing intimate images of someone who is under the age of 18, even if it is for the purposes of collecting evidence, may be an offence.
-Learn more about collecting evidence in cases of image-based abuse.
+You can also read our advice about sharing intimate images in sending nudes and sexting.